 Clean the Floor Correctly

-Avoid excessive water when cleaning wood flooring.
+Avoid excessive water during cleaning.

 Instead:

-- Use a dry microfiber mop.
+✔ Use a dry microfibre mop

-- Vacuum using a hardwood floor attachment.
+✔ Vacuum using a hardwood floor attachment

-- Use manufacturer-approved wood floor cleaners.
+✔ Use manufacturer-approved wood floor cleaners

 Protect the Floor From Scratches